inquisitive and rapidly learn about the world around them, and how to interact

 dogs (suitable as a follow-on for puppy class graduates, or for owners of dogs

-who want to build on training among distractions) take place on weekday evenings
+who want to build on training among distractions) take place on Saturday mornings.
+This course costs £50 for 4 weeks.
+Forthcoming

 I offer home visits for families with